frasermarlow/li-unfollow/README.md

 To unfollow everybody, authenticate into your LinkedIn account, then:

 ### Unfollow from your "followers" list
-This sounds counter intuitive, but the first step is to go to the page that lists all the people who follow _you_, namely [this page](https://www.linkedin.com/mynetwork/network-manager/people-follow/followers/) (once you are logged in to LinkedIn).
+This sounds counterintuitive, but the first step is to go to the page that lists all the people who follow _you_, namely [this page](https://www.linkedin.com/mynetwork/network-manager/people-follow/followers/) (once you are logged in to LinkedIn).
 Once there, scroll down (a lot) to load your entire list of followers.
 LinkedIn will only let you load 1,000 most recent connections that follow you, but this is the fastest way I have found to handle a big batch of followers in one go.

 Once you have loaded all 1,000 profiles, do one of the following:
 - right click on the webpage and select 'inspect', or...
 - press F12, or...
-- Click on the elipsis in the top right of the browser next to your profile icon, and select `more tools` → `developer tools`.
+- Click on the ellipsis in the top right of the browser next to your profile icon, and select `more tools` → `developer tools`.

 In the browser dev tools, open the console.
 Here, you can copy the code from `li-unfollow-from-followers-list.js` and paste it into your console, and hit enter.
 The script will run through all 1,000 contacts and *unfollow them all*.